zubxxr/AV-Map-Creation-Workflow/README.md

 ### 2. **Download OSM File**: [Demonstration](https://drive.google.com/file/d/1siUoWQ66YDEZnNxpCEGZUtRvuZyRF7Ho/view?usp=drive_link)

    - **Tools Required**: Web browser, [OpenStreetMap](https://www.openstreetmap.org/)
-   - Open [OpenStreetMap](https://www.openstreetmap.org/), and search for the location you want to create a map for.
+   1. Open [OpenStreetMap](https://www.openstreetmap.org/), and search for the location you want to create a map for.

-   - Next, click **Export** in the top header and then click **Manually select a different area** on the left side.
+   2. Next, click **Export** in the top header and then click **Manually select a different area** on the left side.
      ![image](https://github.com/user-attachments/assets/f2cce522-7d22-4e11-b32c-a490805a4d1a)

-   - Resize the square as needed.
+   3. Resize the square as needed.
    ![image](https://github.com/user-attachments/assets/a0fe3473-11da-4b74-9fa5-31b8ce43e652)

-   - Click Export on the left side to download the map.
+   4. Click Export on the left side to download the map.
 A **map.osm** file will be downloaded to the **Downloads** folder.
-   - Move the **map.osm** file into the directory created earlier:
+   5. Move the **map.osm** file into the directory created earlier.

      ```bash
      mv ~/Downloads/map.osm ~/OSM-to-Pointcloud-and-Lanelet-Conversion-Process/map_files
      ```